Allocating marketing budgets is difficult.

 The tough thing about traditional marketing has historically been determining ROI.
 How many people really read that ad in the free magazine?
 Of that number, how many people heavily considered choosing your services but never made a purchase?

-Even if your traditional marketing efforts are giving you a return on your investment, the ROI of digital advertising (paid) and organic digital marketing (free) is much easier to assess (thus their exploding popularity).
+Even if your traditional marketing efforts are giving you a return on your investment, the ROI of digital advertising (paid) and organic digital marketing (free) is much easier to assess.
 Because of this, you can rest assured that however much you wind up investing in digital marketing, subsequent audits should give you enough information to refine your digital efforts even further.

 Be sure to check out average conversion rates for your industry, so that you can compare and keep it in mind moving forward.